 If you have accumulated substantial wealth, then you may have access to options that remove your inheritance tax liability outright by ensuring that the assets do not transfer on your death.
 Any assets which are not legally owned by you do not move to your nominated beneficiaries upon your death and as such your beneficiaries do not have any tax liability; a traditional example of such a structure would be the Beneficiary Trust.
-Unfortunately for expat Japan residents, Japan’s legal system does not acknowledge trusts, and any structures that may have been appropriate in your country of origin are likely of no use.
+Unfortunately for expat Japan residents, Japan’s legal system does not acknowledge trusts in the way most foreigners are familiar, and any structures that may have been appropriate in your country of origin are likely of no use in Japan.

 An Expat Inheritance Tax Planning Case Study